-Siting your Fan In order to maximise the effectiveness of your fan, there are a few things you should consider.
+Siting your Fan - In order to maximise the effectiveness of your fan, there are a few things you should consider.
 It needs to be as close as possible to the source of the steam but as far away as possible from the source of replacement air.
 The diagram below shows 'Poor Circulation' (red broken arrow) and 'Best Circulation' (red solid arrow).
-The 'Poor Circulation' diagram shows the fan next to an open window with the fresh air coming in through the window being extracted without taking the moisture laden air with it.
+The 'Poor Circulation' diagram shows the fan next to an open window with the fresh air being extracted without taking the moisture laden air (from the bath) with it.

 There is one further point regarding location and replacement air.
-Building Regulations recommend that there is a gap of 10mm between the bottom of the door and the top of the floorcovering (i.e. Carpet or vinyl) to ensure there is a path for the air to flow freely.
+Building Regulations recommend that there is a gap of 10mm between the bottom of the door and the top of the floor covering (i.e. Carpet or vinyl).
 This is in order to allow the flow of replacement air as otherwise, if the air flow is restricted, the performance of the fan will be reduced.

 Internal Bathrooms, En Suites, Toilets, Wet Rooms, Basements, Cellars and Pooch Parlours

 These areas need to be given special consideration, as they may not have any form of natural ventilation.
-A standard intermittent fan may not be sufficient in these environments as there are often insufficient air changes to prevent the buildup of stale air and moisture which, if it isn't cleared, can create long term damage to your property in addition to making its way into clothes, carpets, and bed linen.
+A standard intermittent fan may not be sufficient in these environments as there are often insufficient air changes to prevent the buildup of stale air and moisture which, if it isn’t cleared, can create long term damage to your property in addition to making its way into clothes, carpets, and bed linen.
 One way to conquer these problems is to use a fan that runs continuously.
-Please click the link for information further information regarding continuous running fans (ADD LINK TO RELEVANT PAGE)
+Please click the link for information further information regarding continuous running fans.

-All fans are available with manual on/off, timer on/off or humidity sensing on/off controls
+The main control options are manual on/off, timer on/off or humidity sensing on/off controls

 Operation and Controls

-Operation and controls refers to how a fan is switched on or off and also (depending on the model) how it changes from slow to high speed.
-This is important as not only will it affect the performance of the fan but also how it impacts on you as it works.
-Below is listed the most common forms of fan controls.
+Operation and controls refers to how a fan is switched on or off and also depending on the model how it changes from slow to high speed.
+This is important as not only will it affect the performance of the fan but also how it works at keeping the air fresh.
+Below lists the most common forms of fan controls.

-Wall or window fans will have short duct runs so providing the right accessories have been obtained, then following the installation instructions should provide an effective and properly functioning installation.
-One of the main areas liable to result in poor performance is that of ceiling installations.
+Wall or window fans will have short duct runs so providing the right accessories have been obtained, and the installation instructions followed, should provide an effective and properly functioning installation.
+One of the main areas requiring further consideration is that of ceiling installations with 3 key points:

 In summary, if you are installing a ceiling fan or shower kit (where you have a fan mounted in your loft with ducting running either side), it's best to keep things as simple and as short as possible.
 The more kinks and twists in the ducting, and the longer the ducting, the less efficient the airflow will be.
-The two diagrams on the left are examples of a good installation and the one on the right a bad one.
+The two diagrams A & B are examples of a good installation and on the right C and bad one.